emsesp/docs/MC110-controller.md

 In the schema below the first number represent the byte position, so 1 being the first byte of the message block (which is the 5th byte of an EMS 1.0 telegram).

 This information was compiled with most if it coming from https://github.com/Th3M3/buderus_ems-wiki.
-Kudos to @Th3M3 for collecting this.

 ## Type 0xD1: UBAOutdoorTemp